 - All categories will stage at least 15 minutes prior to start time for instructions on completing the ride

 - Neutral roll-out start on Highway 70 until the turn off at Willow Creek (approximately 4 miles).

 - Riders need to stay right and not cross the road divider on Highway 70 (during the neutral roll out)

 Many will choose to ride, rather than race and take advantage of the views, the libations and the serenity.

-There will be a dedicated course sweep for 95, 60 and 25 mile routes.
+There will be a dedicated course sweep for all course lengths.

 The Ride will be held rain, shine, sleet or snow.
 In the event of extreme weather or natural disaster, the ride may be shortened, postponed or canceled without refund.

 During a “Rolling Enlosure”, vehicle traffic will be stopped and controlled by course officials and/or law enforcement to ensure rider safety and